Sacramento Schools with Paramedic and EMT Training Programs

 - Paramedic associate degree and certificate programs can be found at American River College, 11 miles from downtown.

-- Sierra College, about 23 miles from downtown Sacramento in the town of Rocklin, offers EMT training and paramedic preparation courses.
+- Sierra College, about 23 miles from downtown Sacramento in the town of Rocklin, offers EMT training, first responder training and paramedic preparation courses.

 Comparison of Schools